DISCUSSION

 TRADITION/PEER POETS

-Trace the tradition of sonnets honoring a “beloved woman” from Petrarch (trans. by Mark Musa and/or Wyatt and Howard) to Spenser to Sydney to Shakespeare to Donne to Milton.
+Trace the tradition of sonnets honoring a “beloved woman” from Petrarch (trans. by Mark Musa and/or Wyatt and Howard) to Spenser to Sydney to Wroth to Shakespeare to Donne to Milton.

 Read a selection of sonnets by Elizabeth Barrett Browning and Edna St. Vincent Millay.